zopyx/pp.server/src/pp.server/README.rst

 API for converting format A to B (as supported through LibreOffice or OpenOffice).
 The conversion is build on top of ``unoconv```.

-The web service provides both syncronous and asyncronous operations.
+The web service provides both synchronous and asynchronous operations.

 Requirements
 ------------